ShakirPlayZ/tfc-medic-job/README.md

 - Plus: You can use this Interface to heal or revive Players that are currently Online

 * Command: /medicjob (Displays the Webinterface in Game for Medicnet and Player Actions)
+- at the moment you need to be an Admin or Moderator to use that command.
+I will add a config in the future

 * Install the Folder into src/core/plugins/